Do You Need A Bottle Warmer?

 Our tip tips!

-- Choose a bottle warmer that is right for you – some bottle warmers are better for breast milk and others are better for formula.
+- Choose one that is right for you – some bottle warmers are better for breast milk and others are better for formula.

-- Safety – whatever bottle warmer you choose for your baby, it should warm the milk to a safe temperature while also preserving breast milk nutrients.
+- Safety – whatever bottle warmer you choose for your baby, it should heat the milk to a safe temperature while also preserving breast milk nutrients.